 Book project, Plato and Aristotle on Motivation and Agency (in progress).

 This book offers a novel reading of Plato and Aristotle’s theories of agency and motivation, and their moral psychological and ethical implications.
-Specifically, it provides an account of the role and importance of executive tendencies, dispositions, and virtues, and their role in acting well or failing to act as one should.
-The view defended in this book puts emphasis on the importance of having strength, drive, and grit to carry out actions and live up to one’s commitments.
-Plato and Aristotle, I will argue, are not only interested in the processes and deliberations that lead to making the right decisions and coming up with correct practical judgements, nor are they solely concerned with the appetitive temptations, passions, and pleasures that can sweep us off our feet, distract us, or compel us to act against, or in favor of, these resolutions.
-These authors are also keenly aware that we often fail to do what we should do, we deem to be best, and have resolved to do because we do not have the strength, grit, or perseverance to stick to these commitments, even when there are no pleasures or impassioned feelings distracting us, pushing us around, or clouding our judgements.
-On this view, both Plato and Aristotle see indolence, irresoluteness, weakness, or softness as failures of agency that have distinctive moral psychological underpinnings and ethical profiles.
-At the same time, they regard resoluteness, strength, and perseverance as highly valuable character dispositions and traits, which should be developed, trained, and nurtured.
-For these authors, executive strength is a condition for developing and living up to one’s own considered commitments, exercising agency, and excelling in both personal and political endeavors.
-Along the way, the book offers an interpretation of spirit (thumos) and thumotic motivations and characters, and of lack of self-control (akrasia), weakness (astheneia), and softness (malakia), and self-control (enkrateia), industriousness (philoponia), and endurance (karteria).
-Furthermore, the distinctions defended in this book offer an interpretive framework to understand Plato and Aristotle’s much discussed claims about the agency of women and some groups of non-Greeks.
+It provides an account of executive dispositions and virtues in these authors, and their role in acting well or failing to act as one should.
+As is well known, Plato and Aristotle are interested in the processes and deliberations that lead someone to make the right decisions and practical judgements.
+They are also concerned with appetites and pleasures that can sweep us off our feet, distract us, or compel us to act against these practical judgments.
+But these authors, I argue, are also keenly aware that we often fail to do what we should, and have resolved to do, because we lack strength, grit, and perseverance to stick to our commitments, even in the absence of appetitive temptations.
+For Plato and Aristotle, indolence, irresoluteness, weakness, or softness are failures of agency that have distinctive moral psychological underpinnings and ethical profiles.
+At the same time, they argue that resoluteness, strength, and perseverance are valuable character dispositions and traits, which should be habituated, trained, and nurtured.
+For these authors, executive strength is a condition for living up to one’s own considered commitments and for excelling in both personal and political projects.
+The book offers a new interpretation of spirit (thumos) and thumotic motivations and characters, lack of self-control (akrasia), weakness (astheneia), and softness (malakia), and self-control (enkrateia), industriousness (philoponia), and endurance (karteria).
+Furthermore, the distinctions defended in this book provide an interpretive framework for Plato and Aristotle’s much discussed claims about the agency of women and some groups of non-Greeks.

 Crafting Race in Plato and Aristotle (co-edited with John Proios), under contract with Oxford University Press.